-The College has a good reputation locally and nationally.
+The College has an excellent reputation locally and nationally for the range of provision that it offers and for the quality of the teaching and learning provided.
 Maintaining a quality brand is essential for the College's success at attracting students and external relationships.